wongfei2009/FramePack/README.md

 However, you are highly recommended to first try without sage-attention since it will influence results, though the influence is minimal.

-# Download Models for Local Use

-FramePack supports using local models instead of downloading them automatically from Hugging Face.
-To download all required models, run:

-    pip install requests tqdm
-    python download_hunyuan_models.py

-This will download all required models to the `local_models` directory.
-For more options:

-    python download_hunyuan_models.py --help

-Available options:
-- `--base-dir PATH`: Specify a custom base directory for the models
-- `--retry N`: Number of retry attempts for failed downloads (default: 3)
-- `--retry-delay S`: Delay in seconds between retry attempts (default: 5)

-For more details about local model usage, see [LOCAL_MODELS_README.md](LOCAL_MODELS_README.md).

 # GUI

 ![ui](https://github.com/user-attachments/assets/8c5cdbb1-b80c-4b7e-ac27-83834ac24cc4)